ashcode028/Operating-System-in-action/Read_csv_using_syscalls/READ.md

 more or less bytes got affected in the second run of loop so i couldn't extract the line and its values.Thus,incorrect values get stored into the specific fields of the struct thereby giving wrong output.
+## Syscalls ,arguments,outcomes
+  - Read syscall-requires file descriptor
+  - Fgets-requires pointer to that file ,size of the input line and the pointer to store input line.
+Once the line is stored in the array,I used string_token (strtok())to break it into parts and store it in the respective fields of the struct(here student).
+  - Usually open -is used to get file descriptor since I used fgets(), I used fopen to get file pointer.Both take similar arguments name of the file and mode of the file to be opened as(fopen-”r”.”w” ; open- O_RDONLY,O_WRONLY etc) .
+  - I used the printf function to print the values to the console .

+## Assumptions made
+  - The input file must contain the first line as a label(student id,section,scores etc).
+  - The input file must have only these entries and in the same order as roll no,section,marks1,marks2,marks3,marks4.
+  - The input file is a space separated csv file named as “data.csv”.